lammps/lammps/doc/src/Install_windows.rst

-The LAMMPS binaries contain *all* :doc:`optional packages <Packages>` included in the source distribution except: KIM, KOKKOS, MSCG, PYTHON, USER-ADIOS, USER-H5MD, USER-NETCDF, USER-QMMM, USER-QUIP, and USER-VTK.
+The LAMMPS binaries contain *all* :doc:`optional packages <Packages>` included in the source distribution except: KIM, KOKKOS, MSCG, PYTHON, USER-ADIOS, USER-H5MD, USER-NETCDF, USER-QMMM, ML-QUIP, and USER-VTK.
 The serial version also does not include the MPIIO and USER-LB packages.
 The GPU package is compiled for OpenCL with mixed precision kernels.